-1. No environmental damage or pollution incidents associated with the use of borrow pits and quarries.
+1. No environmental damage or pollution incidents associated with the use of borrow pits and guarries.

-- All borrow pits and quarries situated outside of the dam basin to be created, operated and rehabilitated in accordance with the EMPR, as authorised by the Department of Mineral Resources.
-Note that the coarse rockfill will be sourced from quarries that are located within the D2 dam basin. - Remove, stockpile and preserve topsoil for re-use during rehabilitation.

-- Implement suitable stormwater management measures at borrow pits / quarries. - No direct discharge of sediment laden water without treatment. - Manage dangerous conditions (e.g. steep slopes, loose and unstable material). - Subject to approval, certain borrow pits and / or quarries may be utilised for the disposal of spoil material and inert building rubble.
+- All borrow pits (C3, D2 and Centreline) and the quarry situated outside of the dam basin to be created, operated and rehabilitated in accordance with the EMPR, as authorised by the Department of Mineral Resources.
+These mining areas need to be rehabilitated in accordance with the Closure Plan. - Remove, stockpile and preserve topsoil for re-use during rehabilitation. - Implement suitable stormwater management measures at borrow pits / quarries. - No direct discharge of sediment laden water without treatment. - Manage dangerous conditions (e.g. steep slopes, loose and unstable material). - Subject to approval, certain borrow pits and / or quarries may be utilised for the disposal of spoil material and inert building rubble.